OxfordIHTM/seychelles-statistics/README.md

   - `auth` contains encrypted authentication keys used in this project.

-  - `data/` contains intermediate and final data outputs produced by the workflow.
+  - `data/` contains comma-separated value (CSV) files of the various datasets curated by the project.

   - `maps/` contains Seychelles map data files downloaded by the workflow.